Who8MyLunch/PiJuPyPrefs/README.md

-# PiJuPyPrefs
+# Pierre's Jupyter Python Preferences

-Pierre's Jupyter Python Preferences
+This is a simple package where I can keep track of various settings for working in Juyter notebook environments.